timosarkka/timosarkka/README.md

 Before my data engineering career, I spent over a decade managing industrial projects for Finnish industry leaders, such as KONE, Metso and VR.

-Some things I'm working on or what I find interesting at the moment:
+Some things I'm working on or finding interesting at the moment:

-- 💻 Learning:  I'm learning about the fundamentals of <a href="https://huggingface.co/learn/agents-course/en/unit0/introduction" target="_blank">AI Agents</a>.
+- 💻 Learning:  I'm learning about the fundamentals of <a href="https://github.com/timosarkka/ai-agent-news-summary" target="_blank">AI Agents</a>.
 I'm also currently dabbling with **JavaScript**, just for fun.
 - 🛠️ Building: My **personal website**.
 - 📗 Reading: I just finished **Four Thousand Weeks** by Oliver Burkeman and was mezmerized by it!
-So much so that I ended up reading it twice.
+Next, I'm picking up **Meditations for Mortals** from the same author.
 - 💡 Discovering: I'm fascinated by the <a href="https://512kb.club/" target="_blank">The 512KB Club</a> and the **tiny web** in general.
 It's very intriguing to visit these small personal sites and learn about the people behind them.

 ---